 When we meet tomorrow, I want to explore with you whatever you feel most deserves our attention, so I will begin our conversation by asking, “What is the most important thing you and I should be talking about?”
 I will rely on you to tell me.
 If the thought of bringing up an issue makes you anxious, that’s a signal you need to bring it up.
 I am not going to talk over you or bring my own agenda to the table.
 If I need to talk with you about something else, I will add it at the end or will arrange another conversation with you.

-Then at the meeting she advises letting the other person do most of the talking.
+Then at the meeting let the other person do most of the talking, is her advice.
 Ask them to describe the issue that is most important to them: “What is the most important thing you and I should be talking about?”
 Ask them, “What is the current impact of this on you?” and “Who or what else is being affected?”
 Probe further; ask “What else?” at least three times.
 Listen carefully to what they say.
 Don’t worry about silences; just wait for the other person to resume.
 If you do most of the talking you learn little about the other person that you didn’t know already.

 Don’t allow the other person to land the problem back in your lap.
 Say it is still theirs to deal with.